IsFloros/ProiectTM-Jira/README.md

 - All the features of Admin module which were defined in OrangeHRM business requirements will be tested using the following testing types: functional testing, GUI testing, API testing.
 - The OrangeHRM Web application will be tested on latest versions of Mozilla, Chrome, IE.

+###   Daily test summary report
+- report generated on 10.03.2023 shows 20 test out of which 5 are failed